Shechterlab/Methyl_Arginine_Proteins/README.md

 Spreadsheets with data from Maron et al, iScience (2021) https://doi.org/10.1016/j.isci.2021.102971

+To download, click on the file and select "View Raw".

 Supplemental Table S1 - Transcriptomic and Proteomic Consequence of Type I and PRMT5 inhibition, related to Figure 4.
 Sheets 1 and 2 highlight transcriptomic changes promoted by either GSK591 or MS023 treatment relative to DMSO, respectively, as determined by DESeq2.
 Sheets 3 and 4 demonstrate proteomic changes promoted by either GSK591 or MS023 treatment relative to DMSO, respectively, as determined by either trypsin or GluC digestion.

 Supplemental Table S2 - PTMScan identified methylarginine modified residues, related to Figures 3, 6, 7, and 8.
 PTMScan identified methylarginine modified residues from either trypsin or GluC digests with IDR information